AdevintaSpain/Barista/README.md

 # Download

 _Psst, hey.
-Migrating to Barista 2?
+Migrating from Barista 1.x?
 [Check out this guide](MIGRATION-2.md) to help you with the transition._

 Import Barista as a testing dependency:
 ```gradle